 R-Value: A unit of thermal resistance used for comparing insulating values of different material.
 It is basically a measure of the effectiveness of insulation in stopping heat flow.
 The higher the R-value number, a material, the greater its insulating properties and the slower the heat flow through it.
 The specific value needed to insulate a home depends on climate, type of heating system and other factors.

 Rad: A unit of measure of absorbed radiation.
 Acronym for radiation absorbed dose.
-One rad equals 100 ergs of radiation energy per gram of absorbing material.
+One rad equals 100 ergs of radiation energy per gram of absorbing a material.

 Radiant Barrier: A device designed to reduce or stop the flow of radiant energy.